flastar-fr/flastar-fr/README.md

 - 👀 I’m interested in low level programming, game developement and OS ricing
 - 🌱 I’m currently learning C++ for game developement
 - 😄 Pronouns: Him / His
-- ⚡ Fun fact: I'm currently studying in IUT of Limoges for a BUT.
+- ⚡ Fun fact: I'm currently studying in the IUT of Limoges for a BUT in computer science